 F23.
-All side lot lines run at a 90-degree angle to the front line.
+All side lot lines run at a 90-degree angle to the front line, except for the western side lot line of Lot 41, which is angled to accommodate extension of the pathway in Tract E to connect with the pathway in the development to the west.